-As has been observed over the past days, most selectees have been in a haste to submit their official Immigrant visa application (i.e. fill out their DS-260) since they’ve been told that that is in fact the next step in the process; and believing – perhaps – that the sooner they do, the quicker their visa interviews will be.
+As has been observed over the past days, most selectees have been in a haste to submit their official Immigrant visa application (i.e. the DS-260) since they’ve been told that that is in fact the next step in the process; and believing – perhaps – that the sooner they do, the quicker their visa interviews will be.
 But that isn’t necessarily the case.

-Although nothing prohibits selectees from filling out your DS-260 right after their selection, why not ‘slow down’ and consider a number of issues before submitting?
+Although nothing prohibits selectees from submitting their DS-260 right after being selected, it is advisable to ‘slow down’ and consider a number of issues before submitting.
 After all, most interviews are still months and months away.

 Unless you know the DV process inside out, the proper thing to do right after being selected is to fully understand the rest of the process.
 I’ve observed sadly that many don’t understand what the process is like even after being selected .